 We did not take the evening banquet tour because the prices are quite high and we had a lot of things we wanted to see and do while in Rotorua, (you can check those out here) but if you have the money, I think the feast would make for a memorable time.

-They also offer an evening tour which sounds just as magical, getting to view the cozy lights through the windows and smell the wood burning from the chimneys poking out of their green hills.
+They also offer an evening tour that sounds just as magical, getting to view the cozy lights through the windows and smell the wood burning from the chimneys poking out of their green hills.
 And yes, they really do have this ambiance provided for those taking that walking tour!

 (Little known fact: You can get married in Hobbiton!)